pnp/sp-dev-fx-extensions/samples/react-application-my-lists-notifications/README.md

 This extension illustrates the following concepts:

-- Use Miscrosoft Grapg API's to get Activities from lists / Library
+- Use Miscrosoft Grapg API's to get activities from lists / Library
-- Use Microsoft Graph Search to Lists/Lib
+- Use Microsoft Graph Search to search lists / Library
 - Save custom settings on Apps OnDrive folder
-- Use SockectIO server of Lists to get real time notifications
+- Use SockectIO server of lists to get real time notifications

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.